DaanHoevers/Developing_Data_Products/README.md

 # Developing_Data_Products
-Developing Data Products Coursera Course
+A Shiny application developed by DHO for the Developing Data Products course from Coursera.